-On April 3, 2017, the City Council approved an Ordinance establishing a framework for the seismic retrofit of two types of existing buildings.
+On April 17, 2017, the City Council formally adopted an Ordinance establishing a framework for the seismic retrofit of two types of existing buildings.
 The ordinance establishes the following provisions:

 - Mandatory Strengthening Provisions for Existing Wood-Frame Buildings with Soft, Weak, or Open-Front Walls.

 - Voluntary Strengthening Provisions for Cripple Walls and Sill Plate Anchorage in Existing Wood-Frame Buildings.

 The Ordinance creates minimum design standards and requirements intended to reduce the risk of collapse for these two types of buildings and improve their performance during an earthquake.
 The ordinance will become effective on April 1, 2018.
 The final Ordinance can be found below:

 Provisions for Non-Ductile Concrete and Pre-Northridge Steel Moment Frame Buildings are still under consideration and will be presented to the City Council at a later date with additional information that was requested at the Council meeting.

 Previous staff reports and attachments presented to City Council and the proposed ordinance can be found here.

 On May 18, 2015, the City Council directed staff to address the structural seismic safety issues of the City’s existing building stock and develop a framework for a seismic retrofit program.
 After issuing a request for proposals for a consulting firm to assist the City with a Seismic Retrofit Program, Degenkolb Engineers, a top structural engineering company specializing in seismic strengthening solutions, was selected to conduct a survey of the City’s entire existing building stock and assist with the development of a seismic retrofit plan and ordinance.

 The data collected from the survey assisted with the development of a comprehensive ordinance that addresses strengthening provisions for four different building types as listed below: